Stuart Taylor, Jr.

 - ©2010 Richard A. Bloom

-Stuart Taylor, Jr. is an author and freelance writer focusing on legal and policy issues and a Brookings Institution nonresident senior fellow.
-He has coauthored two critically acclaimed books.
+Stuart Taylor, Jr. is an author and freelance writer focusing on legal and policy issues and a contributing editor for The Weekly Standard and National Journal.
+He has coauthored three critically acclaimed books.
+In January 2017, KC Johnson and Taylor coauthored The Campus Rape Frenzy: The Attack on Due Process at America’s Universities.
 In October 2012, Richard Sander and Taylor coauthored Mismatch: How Affirmative Action Hurts Students It’s Intended to Help, and Why Universities Won’t Admit It.
-In 2007, Taylor and KC Johnson coauthored Until Proven Innocent: Political Correctness and the Shameful Injustices of the Duke Lacrosse Rape Fraud.
+In 2007, Taylor and Johnson coauthored Until Proven Innocent: Political Correctness and the Shameful Injustices of the Duke Lacrosse Rape Fraud.

 Since 1980, Taylor has done reporting and commentary about issues ranging from the biggest Supreme Court cases to race, voting rights, mindlessly excessive criminal penalties, the death penalty, war powers, gerrymandering, guns, polarization, the perceived tensions between civil liberties and national security, torture, campaign finance, education, health care, impeachment, and a wide range of other issues.
 He has often been called one of the nation’s leading legal journalists and has been known for breaking with both liberal and conservative conventional wisdom.

 Taylor was a reporter for The New York Times from 1980-1988, covering legal affairs and then the Supreme Court; he wrote commentaries and long features for The American Lawyer, Legal Times and their affiliates from 1989-1997, and for National Journal and Newsweek from 1998 through 2010; he has written (less often) on a freelance basis for numerous publications since 2010.
-He has also written for The Atlantic, Slate, The New Republic, Harper’s, Reader’s Digest, and other magazines, plus op-eds for The Washington Post, The New York Times, The Wall Street Journal, and The Los Angeles Times.
+He has also written for The Weekly Standard, RealClearPolitics, Time, The Atlantic, Slate, The New Republic, Harper’s, Reader’s Digest, and other magazines, plus op-eds for The Washington Post, The New York Times, The Wall Street Journal, The Los Angeles Times, USA Today and the New York Daily News.
 He has been interviewed on all major television and radio networks.
 He has taught “Law and the News Media” at Stanford Law School and practices law on occasion.

 Taylor graduated from Princeton University in 1970 with an A.B. in History.
 After working as a reporter for the Baltimore Evening Sun and Sun from 1971-1974, he moved to Harvard Law School, serving as a note editor for the Harvard Law Review and graduating in 1977 with high honors.
 He also won a Frederick Sheldon Traveling Fellowship, which he used to travel around the world in 1977-1978 while studying freedom of the press in the United Kingdom and Kenya.